gh-PankajKumar/chemdataextractorv2.3-stresseng/README.md

 |_cdedatabase
     |_ Package for CDEDatabase structure developed by Taketomo Isazawa (ti250) (used for extraction only)
 |
-|_ chemdataextractor2-2.3.2-stresseng
+|_ chemdataextractor2-2.3.2
-    |_ Latest release of ChemDataExtractor
+    |_ Static version of ChemDataExtractor used in this study
-    |_ Modifications from ChemDataExtractorStressEng have been integrated and can be found specfically in `model/stresseng_models.py`
 |
 |_ Evaluation
     |_ Automatically extracted evaluation records in CDEDatabase format